-Spend any time blogging and it won’t be too long before a prospective client might get in touch and ask if you ghostwrite.
+Spend any time blogging and it won’t be too long before a prospective client might get in touch and ask if you offer ghostwriting services.

-It’s yet another type of writing that a lot of freelancers do.
-And it’s actually a lot more common than you think.
+Ghostwriting is yet another type of freelance writing.
+It’s actually a lot more common than you think.
 Not to mention it can pay pretty well too.

 But first, check out this video: